Overview

 - Obtaining TIMS: Nepal Tourism Board office or trekking agencies

-- Validity: Specific to designated trekking area
+- Validity: Specific to the designated trekking area

 Therefore, checking current requirements before departure proves wise.
 Indeed, regulations sometimes change.
 Additionally, agencies provide updated information reliably.
 Consequently, asking your organizer or recent trekkers clarifies requirements.